 Managing our hydro operations

-- Built along 16 river basins
+- are built along 12 river basins

-- Includes a pumped storage facility
+- include a pumped storage facility

-- Relies on nearly 100 reservoirs
+- rely on nearly 100 reservoirs